omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 }
 ```

-Now, we can use the `user_id` and `authentication_token` from the response to form the valid authorization header, to be able to access the authenticated apis.
+Now, we can use the `user_id` and `authentication_token` from the response to form the valid authorization header, to be able to access the authenticated APIs.

 ### Disable 2FA